-How to write an effective sales manager resume in 5 easy steps
+How to craft an effective sales manager resume

 - How to choose a format for your sales manager resume